Triton Optimization

 .--metric speedup

-: Sets the metric Weco should focus on improving during optimization.--maximize true
+: Sets the metric Weco should focus on improving during optimization.--goal maximize

 : Instructs Weco to aim for the highest possible speedup value.--steps 30